“A delight, and a beautiful bit of art.” -Allen Levi, Theo of Golden

 Book Club Questions

-Which character did you most identify with?
+Which character did you most enjoy?
+Which did you most closely identify with?

 What were you scared was going to happen?
 What were you surprised by?